RULES of the PROFESSIONAL FOOTBALLERS’ ASSOCIATION SCOTLAND

 (3) Membership of the Management Committee shall be by election of the Members by ballot and will last for 5 years before seeking re-election.

-(4) No member of the Management Committee shall be eligible for election or re-election if the member holds a managerial position, which term means player/manager or player/assistant manager or player/coach or any other position which in any way could conflict with the proper performance of duties.
+(4) No member of the Management Committee shall be eligible for election or re-election if the member holds a managerial position, which term means player/manager or player/assistant manager or player/coach at senior professional level or any other position which in any way could conflict with the proper performance of duties, subject always at the discretion of the Management Committee.

 (5) In the event of death, resignation or expulsion of any member of the Management Committee the remaining members may co-opt a temporary successor until the position is filled by a ballot of the Members.
 Such co-opted successor shall have no right to vote at any Management Committee meetings.